Analyzing and fixing the issues

 )

-We generate a table with the unique values of the columns included in the dependencies for the measures inside the iterator.
+You can generate a table with the unique values of the columns included in the dependencies for the measures inside the iterator.
 This change should be enough to reduce the complexity of the calculation and improve the performance.

 CALCULATE (